Perfect Honeymoon Destinations from Around the World for Travel Couples

 Having traveled together a lot as a couple, Bali was so different from anywhere else we’ve ever been.
 It was the perfect honeymoon that will forever hold a piece of our hearts.
 Bali – We Love You!

 Our honeymoon was not exactly a standard honeymoon.
 That’s because we arranged it sometime before my husband even proposed to me.
 We had just returned from Thailand and felt our feet burning so we decided to book a trip to Cambodia.
 Little did I know the moment that I got the tickets, that two months later I would get a ring on my finger.
 But each time we announced our engagement to our friends, they all had the same reaction: “Well, at least you’ve got your honeymoon sorted out.”

 But it ended up being a wonderful trip; we have so many unforgettable moments from Cambodia.
 We both love to travel searching for stories, cultural exchanges and getting to know a place through its people.
-In Cambodia, we focused all of our attention on the Angkor complex of temples.
+In Cambodia, we focused all of our attention on visiting the best temples in Angkor Wat.
 And given that we had plenty of time, we had the chance to take it easy and really enjoy them.
-We were also able to visit the more non touristic temples, which seldom get overlooked due to lack of time.
+We were also able to visit the more non-touristic temples, which seldom get overlooked due to lack of time.
 So even though we loved Angkor Wat and especially the famous temple of Ta Phrom, we also enjoyed Beng Melea, which is hidden in the heart of the jungle, or the red Banteay Srei.

 What we loved most about being in no hurry, was spending our day exploring temples or doing short hikes during the first half of the day and then enjoying some incredible Cambodian massages in the afternoon.
 So we had plenty of time to talk about us and enjoy our time as newlyweds.
 What is so lovely about Cambodia is that the people are so friendly that you cannot possibly have a bad experience there.
 You just have to smile and enjoy your time.